1. Home

 (less than 50% of people)

-• Fatigue, headache, muscle soreness, fever or shivering
+• Muscle pain, fatigue, headache, fever or chills

 What to do after vaccination

-Wait 15 minutes before leaving premises where vaccine is received.
-If an allergic reaction occurs, the symptoms will appear a few minutes after the vaccination.
+Wait 15 minutes before leaving the place where you were given the vaccine.
+If an allergic reaction occurs, the symptoms will appear a few minutes after vaccination.

-If you experience redness, pain or swelling at the injection site, apply a cold, damp compress on it.
+If you develop redness, pain or swelling at the injection site, apply a cold, wet compress.

-See a doctor if one of the following applies to you:
+Consult a doctor if any of the following apply to you:

 Comments